sayakpaul/ConvNeXt-TF/README.md

 * `convnext_large_21k_1k_384`: This means that the model was first pre-trained on the ImageNet-21k dataset and was then fine-tuned on the ImageNet-1k dataset.
-Resolution used during pre-training and fine-tuning: 384x384.
+Resolution used during pre-training and fine-tuning: 384x384. `large` denotes the topology of the underlying model.
 * `convnext_large_1k_224`: Means that the model was pre-trained on the ImageNet-1k dataset with a resolution of 224x224.